TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-`Log Poisoning` is a hacking technique that allows us to turn a simple `LFI` into an `RCE`.
+`Log Poisoning` is a technique that allows us to escalate a simple `LFI` into an `RCE`.

-By manipulating `log` files, attackers can attempt to `execute commands` on the target machine.
+By manipulating `log` files, an attacker can attempt to execute commands on the target machine.
 The scripting language used depends on the website's tech stack.
-In this case, we need to use `PHP`.
+In this case it's PHP.

 We will exploit this step by step: